 It is excess that tires in poetry: poetry excess, excess of poetic words, excess of metaphors, excess of nobility, excess of refinement and condensation which liken verses to a chemical.

-And, one more thing before we get going here.
-The poem narrator is, of course, the poet.
-But, she addresses the poem to her husband, rather than the general reader out there like most poems tend to do.
+One more thing before we get going here.
+The poem’s narrator is, of course, the poet.
+But she addresses the poem to her husband rather than the general reader out there like most poems tend to do.
 This is notable because the entire collection here is about her life with that husband and hence, the collection title of ‘Alive Together‘.

-And, finally, the insertion of the bookshelves in these early memories is precious, for they give us a clue to one of the poet’s long-lasting influences.
+Finally, the insertion of the bookshelves in these early memories is precious, for they give us a clue to one of the poet’s long-lasting influences.
 In saying that they “connected heaven and earth”, we get the impression that, physically, they must have been imposing, floor-to-ceiling, perhaps.
-But, the other meaning, of course, is also that they are a source of ecstasy and joy, as books and stories are for many children.
+But the other meaning, of course, is also that they are a source of ecstasy and joy, as books and stories are for many children.

 Verses 7-8 present a more adult perspective.
 A knowing, an understanding of what is happening to Germany and, therefore, to her parents.
 The Jewish father, “busy eluding monsters” and the mother teaching her “the burden of secrets” tells us that, of course, all that wasn’t over with World War I. There is a lot more to come.

 With adolescence, in verses 9-10, things start to get sharper.
-The highs and lows that comes with this particular time of one’s life are heightened by the political happenings in Germany, no doubt.
-From her biography, we know that Mueller, her parents and sister emigrated to America when she turned 15, so that must have been around 1939 – the year that World War II began.
+The highs and lows that come with this particular time of one’s life are heightened by the political happenings in Germany, no doubt.
+From her biography, we know that Mueller, her parents, and sister emigrated to America when she turned 15, so that must have been around 1939, the year that World War II began.
 The grandparents stayed behind “in the darkness” and did not escape Nazi Germany, possibly due to the infirmities of old age.

 Verse 11 does not tell us much about how she had to adjust and assimilate to a new world other than language being the thing to master.
-Her focus on language as the key to her assimilation gives us an inkling that, already, at that age, she must have been very attached to a life of words and literature / poetry.
-Other girls her age might have put the emphasis on something else – making new friends, fitting in, etc.
+Her focus on language as the key to her assimilation gives us an inkling that, already, at that age, she must have been very attached to a life of words and literature/poetry.
+Other girls of her age might have put the emphasis on something else — making new friends, fitting in, etc.